2025-2026 CREATIVE SECTOR AGENDA

-In Fall 2024, MASSCreative completed its second statewide listening series where we asked artists, creatives, and members of the creative sector what they need to live, work, and create in Massachusetts.
-The MASSCreative Action Network and Metropolitan Area Planning Council analyzed this feedback and partnered with cross-sector allies and legislative champions to propose three bills this session, each directly informed by members of the creative sector, that will contribute to a stronger creative economy, increase the sector’s access to public funding, and both grow and maintain creative maker spaces in Massachusetts.
+In Fall 2024, the MASSCreative Action Network completed its latest statewide listening series.
+From this evaluation and analysis, the MASSCreative Action Network and Metropolitan Area Planning Council, along with our cross-sector allies and legislative champions, proposed three bills at the start of the 2025-2026 legislative session to build a stronger creative economy, increase the sector’s access to public funding and resources, and both grow and maintain creative maker spaces in Massachusetts.

 -